sjgilbert/iScotsApp/README.md

 ##Future Implementation Options
 * settings + launch screen pages
-* djust settings bars so that icons do not interfere with actual status bar.
+* adjust settings bars so that icons do not interfere with actual status bar.
+* add additional attributes.
+These could be general housekeeping ones such as hygeine, or more fun ones like "majors" or "bagpipes."